 Rules for Wealth Building and Amassing Money

 You don't need to earn a large, six-figure salary to accumulate a good-sized nest egg and build wealth.
-To ensure a solid financial future, plan ahead and form your spending and savings strategy for each phase of your life, whether you're a recent college graduate, a mid-life parent getting your kids ready for college, or a senior citizen looking forward to retirement.
+To ensure a solid financial future, plan ahead and form your spending and savings strategy for each phase of your life.
+Whether you're a recent college graduate, a mid-life parent getting your kids ready for college, or a senior citizen looking forward to retirement amassing your nest egg now, will help give you comfort later.

 Choose a Spouse with Compatible Financial Goals

 It matters that you and your life partner both work towards the same financial agenda.
-If you seek an early retirement, he or she helps bring in extra income or clips coupons to save more money and take advantage of interest compounding.
-If your priorities involve a debt-free lifestyle, he or she supports this without secretly shopping behind your back.
+If you seek early retirement, they help bring in extra income or clip coupons to save more money and take advantage of interest compounding.
+If your priorities involve a debt-free lifestyle, they support this without secretly shopping behind your back.

 With a few exceptions, debt can serve as a form of bondage to enslave the borrower, often for years.
 Visualize your life with the freedom of not owing money on anything.
 Resist the urge to "keep up with the Joneses" and charge up credit cards for things like expensive clothes and lavish vacations.
 Make paying off your existing debt a priority.